secretstartups/handbook/sales/negotiate-to-close/index.html.md

 1. Never give without getting
 1. Know your walk-away price and conditions

-## When Do Negotiations Start
+## When do negotiations start?

-In addition to demonstrating the right mindset, successful negotiation outcomes begin with embracing a value-based sales methodology like [Command of the Message](/handbook/sales/command-of-the-message/) from the very onset of the sales process.
-In fact, the below critical sales skills are prerequisites for a successful negotiation:
+Preparing for a negotiation starts as early as your first conversation, and successful negotiation outcomes begin with embracing a value-based sales methodology like [Command of the Message](/handbook/sales/command-of-the-message/) from the very onset of the sales process.

-### Uncover Customer Needs
+#### 5 1/2 tips for how to approach price-lock negotiations at GitLab

+In this video, VP of Enterprise Sales - Mike Pyle, gives tips for how to approach price-lock negotiations at GitLab while protecting the value of our product during these negotiations.
+The key to doing this well is consistently and proactively having this conversation.
+This guidance is useful no matter the size or your prospect or customer.

+`<iframe width="560" height="315" src="https://www.youtube.com/embed/mzGc1bXESzI?start=2" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>`

+In addition to these tips, the below critical sales skills will also help you achieve a successful negotiation:

+#### Uncover customer needs

-Conduct effective, ongoing discovery to
+Conduct effective, ongoing discovery to:

 - Obtain a deep understanding of the customer's current state (see [Sales Discovery and Qualification Questions](/handbook/sales/qualification-questions/))
 - Identify the Positive Business Outcomes they want or need to achieve (and why), and
 - Co-create a shared vision for the Required Capabilities to get from the current state to the desired future state

-### Articulate Value and Differentiation
+#### Articulate value and differentiation

-Don't start a negotiation is you are not the buyer's 1st choice.
+Don't start a negotiation if you are not the buyer's first choice.
 With a thorough understanding of your customer's needs, be sure to:

 - Effectively articulate how GitLab will address the customer's requirements (leverage [these core resources](/handbook/sales/command-of-the-message/#resources-core-content))
 - Successfully connect the dots between technical metrics and the business value that GitLab delivers (see [Demystifying the Metrics Conversation](https://about.gitlab.com/handbook/sales/command-of-the-message/metrics/)), and